nion-software/nionswift/design/data_model.md

 # Nion Data Model

-## Dataset
+## Annotated Array

-A **Dataset** is one complete unit of data: array, descriptor, dimensions, and associated metadata.
-This section describes the Dataset model in two parts: the current implementation state and the planned state.
+An **annotated array** is one complete unit of data: an underlying array, descriptor, dimensions, and associated metadata.
+The name reflects the composition: an array, annotated with axis groups, calibrations, coordinate system references, and metadata.
+The implementation class name is `AnnotatedArray`; text uses "annotated array"; "underlying array" always refers to the raw value buffer inside an annotated array.
+This section describes the annotated array model in two parts: the current implementation state and the planned state.

 ### Current Implementation

-This section uses dataset and axis-set terminology where possible, although the current implementation calls dataset a `DataAndMetadata` or `xdata`.
+This section uses annotated-array and axis-group terminology where possible, although the current implementation calls an annotated array a `DataAndMetadata` or `xdata`.

-A Dataset is organized into three ordered sections: an optional sequence axis of rank 1, an optional collection axis set of rank 1 or 2, and a datum axis set of rank 0, 1, 2.
+An annotated array is organized into three ordered sections: an optional sequence axis of rank 1, an optional collection axis group of rank 1 or 2, and a signal axis group of rank 0, 1, 2.

-A Dataset holds values of type scalar, complex, RGB, or RGBA.
+An annotated array holds values of type scalar, complex, RGB, or RGBA.

 Each axis has a single calibration associated with it.
 The calibration may be an identity calibration.

 ### Planned Implementation

-The planned Dataset model specifies an ordered list of axis sets, each with an identifier and rank, and a Dataset value type.
+The planned annotated array model specifies an ordered list of axis groups, each with an identifier and rank, and a value type.

 Value types are scalar, complex, RGB, RGBA, or fixed-length vector (1/2/3).

-A Dataset always contains at least one axis set.
-All axis sets must have at least one axis except the final axis set may have zero.
+An annotated array always contains at least one axis group.
+All axis groups must have at least one axis except the final axis group may have zero.

+Coordinate systems are physical coordinate spaces typically representing an orientation of axes in space.

+Coordinate mappings are mappings from the index coordinate space of an axis group into calibrated coordinates.

-Each axis set has an optional associated coordinate system reference.
+Each axis group has zero or more associated coordinate mappings.
+One coordinate mapping may be designated the primary coordinate mapping.

+Each axis group designates the coordinate system of its index coordinate space.
+The designated coordinate system may be null, indicating that the coordinate system is unknown.

-Each axis has zero or more associated calibrations or coordinates.
+Within a coordinate mapping, each axis has exactly one associated calibration or coordinate array.

+The annotated array has zero or more coordinate system transforms, which are affine transforms from one coordinate system to another, recorded at acquisition time.
+They normally only apply to isotropic coordinate mappings.

 Future extensions may expand the value types and/or support variable length (ragged) value types.

-### Glossary
+### Terms and Definitions

+An **annotated array** is one complete unit of data: an underlying array together with its annotations (axis groups, coordinate mappings, coordinate system transforms, and metadata).
+The implementation class name is `AnnotatedArray`. *Note on nomenclature:* "annotations" here means the structural and calibration metadata attached to the array - not display graphics such as rectangles, lines, or region markers drawn on a displayed image.

-- **Axis set:** An ordered set of axes in a Dataset.
-The rank of an axis set is the number of axes in the group.
+An **axis group** is an ordered group of axes in an annotated array.
+The rank of an axis group is the number of axes in the group.

-- **Datum axis set:** The final axis set in a Dataset.
+The **signal axis group** is the final axis group in an annotated array. *Note on nomenclature:* "signal" is not a perfect term - axes outside the signal axis group may also carry meaningful signal - but it is the least bad of the candidates considered and a clear improvement over the previous term "datum," which read as surveying jargon and was an awkward singular of "data."

-- **Value type:** The value types: scalar, complex, RGB, RGBA, vector.
+A **value type** is one of the supported value types: scalar, complex, RGB, RGBA, or vector.

+A **coordinate system** is a physical coordinate space, typically representing an orientation of axes in space, consisting of an ordered list of coordinate system axes; it is the node type of the coordinate system graph.
+Each coordinate system has a unique identifier; identity is by identifier, so two coordinate systems with identical coordinate system axes are still distinct systems.
+Coordinate systems are shared: axis groups in one or more annotated arrays may designate the same coordinate system.

+A **coordinate system axis** is a per-dimension component of a coordinate system: a name and optional direction metadata.
+Coordinate system axes carry no units; units belong to calibrations.

+A **coordinate system graph** is the set of coordinate system definitions and the current coordinate system transforms.
+The coordinate system graph is maintained outside annotated arrays, at the instrument level.

-- **Calibration:** A structure containing `scale`, `offset`, and `units` used to map index values to calibrated values using the formula `x' = x * scale + offset`.
+A **calibration** is a structure containing `scale`, `offset`, and `units` used to map index values to calibrated values using the formula `x' = x * scale + offset`.
+A calibration is a linear transform on a single axis.
+A calibration exists within a coordinate mapping, one per axis.
 Calibrations support sampled (uniformly spaced) axes.

-- **Coordinate:** A structure containing coordinate arrays that map index values to coordinate values.
-Coordinates support non-sampled (non-uniformly spaced) axes.
+A **coordinate array** is a structure containing arrays that map index values to coordinate values.
+Coordinate arrays support non-sampled (non-uniformly spaced) axes.
-- **Coordinate System:** A shared coordinate system common to axis sets in one or more Datasets.

-## Iteration

-Iteration describes how a computation traverses a Dataset.

-For iteration, one axis set is designated as the compute axis set and the others become the navigation axis sets.
-The navigation axis sets are in the order they appear in the original Dataset.
-The compute axis set is the input to the computation at each iteration position.

-At each iteration position, defined by one point from each axis included in the navigation axis sets, a slice of the compute axis set called the compute slice is sent to a computation.
-The outputs of the computation are assembled into a new Dataset.

-At each iteration position, a mask can be applied to the compute slice before being passed to the computation.
-The mask must have axes matching the compute axis set.

-Iteration supports windowed iteration for axis sets with one axis.
-The window is passed to the computation as compute slice with an extra dimension.

-Iteration supports tiled iteration.
-The tile is passed to the computation as compute slice and assembled automatically into a new axis set.

-Iteration supports paired iteration with broadcasting.

-Iteration computations will support stateful aggregation style computations, for example computing a sum or mean along an iterated axis.

-The output Datasets are constructed by replacing the compute axis set of the original Dataset with an axis set with the shape, calibrations, and value type of the computation outputs.
-Computations with multiple outputs are supported.

-Iteration is limited to one axis set.

-Iteration staging is where multiple iterations are stacked together.
-For example, first measure shifts, then apply shifts and sum.
-The output of the first iteration (shifts) is used as input to the second iteration (apply shifts and sum).

-Iteration pipelining is where the output of one computation is passed as input to the next computation within the same iteration.
-For example, first apply a blur to each slice, then compute the mean of each blurred slice.

-### Future Extensions

-- Iteration over multiple axis sets.
-- Iteration over a subset of axes in a particular axis set.
+An **index coordinate space** is the space of index values of an axis group.

+A **coordinate mapping** is a mapping from the index coordinate space of an axis group into calibrated coordinates, consisting of one calibration or coordinate array per axis.
+An axis group may have zero or more coordinate mappings; coordinate mappings are coherent across all axes of the group.

+A **primary coordinate mapping** is the coordinate mapping of an axis group used by default for display and by consumers unaware of multiple coordinate mappings.

+A **coordinate system transform** is an invertible affine transform from one coordinate system to another, stored with the annotated array and typically recorded from the coordinate system graph at acquisition time.
+Coordinate system transforms typically compose only with isotropic coordinate mappings.

+An **isotropic coordinate mapping** is a coordinate mapping in which every axis has the same units and the same scale.
+Offsets may differ between axes; the classification considers units and scale only.
+Example: a camera image with square pixels calibrated in nm, with the origin at the image center.

+An **anisotropic coordinate mapping** is a coordinate mapping in which every axis has the same units but the scales differ between axes.
+Example: a camera image with rectangular pixels calibrated in nm.

+A **mixed coordinate mapping** is a coordinate mapping in which the axes have different units.
+Example: a coordinate mapping with one axis calibrated in eV (energy) and another in nm (position).

+### Coordinate System Graph

+The coordinate system graph is maintained at the instrument level; an annotated array's coordinate system transforms are recorded from it at acquisition time.
+Examples: camera space, scan space, stage space.

+A point is translated between two annotated arrays by composition: from index coordinate space to calibrated coordinates via a coordinate mapping, between coordinate systems via a coordinate system transform, and back to index coordinate space via the inverse coordinate mapping.

+Point translation is exact and produces fractional index values.
+Combining or overlaying data between coordinate systems requires resampling with interpolation, which is a computation, not a data model operation.

-### Iteration Use Cases
+### Coordinate Mapping Use Cases

-Apply a pixel to pixel transformation to each computed slice.
-Result has same shape/calibrations as input.
-Example is applying a blur to each 2D computed slice of a sequence of 2D images.

-Apply a reduction function to each computed slice, for example computing the mean of each slice.
-Result has the same shape/calibrations as the iterated dimensions, but the axes or axis set used for the computed slice are removed.

-Apply a reduction to each 2D image in a collection by integrating along the y-axis to produce 1D data.

-Apply computation or reduction to the first axis set (collection) or second axis set (image) in a 4D-image dataset.

-Align and sum is two operations: first computes a shift dataset by aligning all slices to a reference slice, second applies the shifts to the original dataset and sums the shifted data.
+Translate a point on an image from one camera to the equivalent point on another camera, where the cameras differ in rotation, flip, pixel size, or binning.

+Map a point on a camera image to stage coordinates for stage movement.

+### Detailed Use Case: Camera Image with Multiple Coordinate Mappings, Graphics, and Overlays

+A camera image is acquired with two isotropic coordinate mappings — real space in nm and angular in rad — and one coordinate system transform, the camera-to-stage rotation recorded at acquisition.
+The real-space coordinate mapping is designated primary.
+Stage-oriented coordinates are derived by composing a coordinate mapping with the coordinate system transform; the real-space coordinate mapping is used because stage space is in length units, although because both coordinate mappings are isotropic, the same rotation applies to either.

+The image displays in index coordinate space.
+The user chooses whether the scale marker and mouse-over readout show nm or rad; switching changes the readout only, not the displayed data.

+Graphics are drawn in graphics coordinates — a fixed per-axis scaling of index coordinate space in which each axis spans 0 to 1 — independent of any coordinate mapping.
+A graphic may instead be defined in stage coordinates: its points are converted to fractional indices through inverse coordinate mapping.
+An axes indicator showing the stage directions uses only the rotational component of the stored coordinate system transform, sized and positioned in graphics coordinates.

+All of this is point translation; no data is resampled.
+Because the coordinate system transform is recorded at acquisition-time, stage-space graphics remain correctly positioned offline, and a second image acquired at a different rotation carries its own coordinate system transform, so the same stage-space graphic maps correctly onto both images.

+### Open Questions

+- Pixel center versus pixel corner convention for index values (deliberately deferred).